 Because of the unique dangers in mining operations, workers need extensive safety training.
-Mandatory and optional trainings are widely available to mining professionals, rapidly raising the safety standards of this industry.
+Mandatory and optional training is widely available to mining professionals, rapidly raising the safety standards of this industry.

-Common efforts of governments, mine operators, labor, professional organizations, and academia are likely to be the rule in most mining countries to promote up-to-date efficient safety legislations and harmonization of practices.
+Common efforts of governments, mine operators, labor, professional organizations, and academia are likely to be the rule in most mining countries to promote up-to-date, efficient safety legislation and harmonization of practices.

 Nevertheless, international mining groups have developed exploitation and production health and safety standards that are implemented in their mines regardless of the countries where they are operating.
 As they are corporate standards adopted by listed groups, those standards and prescriptions are likely to be much more protective than many local regulations.

 The introduction of new technologies has been continuously contributing to reducing the injury and fatality rates in the mining industry.
 The larger occurrence of mining accidents in developing countries and in illegal mining operations is directly related to a lack of up-to-date technology, especially regarding:

 - Personal Protective Equipment: Standards personal protective equipment, including adequate radio communication devices or safety lamps that won't potentially trigger explosives atmospheres.

 - Exploitation Infrastructure: Exploitation infrastructure for fire alarm, gas management, miners rescue, ventilation, etc.